nautobot/nautobot-plugin-ssot-aci/docs/install_configure.md

 ### Configuring Device Templates

-In order to create a new Device Type in Nautobot that maps to a specific model of ACI leaf or spine switch, a `YAML` file needs to be provided for that model.
-This allows the SSoT plugin to create a Device Type, including an Interface Template that has the ports and transceiver types (ex.
-10GE SFP+) as specified in the YAML file.
-The files should be placed in `nautobot_ssot_aci/diffsync/device-types`, and should match the model name as it appears in the ACI  Fabric Membership area of the APIC dashboard.
+To create a new Nautobot Device Type mapping to a specific ACI leaf or spine switch model you need to provide YAML file describing that model.
+This model definition includes interface template with the ports and transceiver types (ex.
+10GE SFP+) specification.

+The YAML files need to be placed in the `nautobot_ssot_aci/diffsync/device-types` directory.
+Their names need to match the model name as it appears in the ACI  Fabric Membership area of the APIC dashboard.

 For example, given a Model name of `N9K-C9396PX` as shown below, the YAML file should be named `N9K-C9396PX.yaml`.

 ![APIC Fabric Dashboard](https://user-images.githubusercontent.com/6945229/156404496-b3f570aa-fa6b-40bc-9cfc-dcaaff55f459.png)

-There are examples of YAML files for a few common switch models in `nautobot_ssot_aci/diffsync/device-types`,  and several additional can be downloaded [here](https://github.com/netbox-community/devicetype-library/tree/master/device-types/Cisco).
+There are example YAML files for a few common switch models in `nautobot_ssot_aci/diffsync/device-types`, and additional ones can be downloaded [here](https://github.com/netbox-community/devicetype-library/tree/master/device-types/Cisco).